Context

 Interactive digital tool

-IFPEN’s interactive visualisation tool consists of two main pages: aggregated statistics and geographical representation on a map.
-Simulations are available for all the fellow ports of MAGPIE.
+IFPEN’s interactive visualisation tool will consist of two main pages: aggregated statistics and geographical representation on a map.

 Coming soon